pennomi/KnightNight/README.md

 KnightNight
 ===========

-A simple kid's logic game
+A simple children's logic game where you must touch each tile in the level exactly once.

-Run this using Python 3.
-Dependencies: `pygame`.
+## How to run

+You'll need both Python 3 and pygame installed.

+Run by typing `python3 main.py`.